-VISIBLE MOLD - mold detectable with the naked eye.
+VISIBLE MOLD - mold filaments detectable with the naked eye.

-RANCIDITY - is a breakdown of the oils in the kernel giving it an off-flavor or aroma.

-OFF FLAVOR-AROMA - An off flavor-aroma is any atypical flavor or aroma, including those caused by rancidity, lipid decomposition, fermentation, microbial activity, infestation or chemical taint.
+RANCIDITY - is a breakdown of the oils in the kernel giving it an off-flavor or odor.
+An off-flavor aroma is any atypical flavor or aroma, including those caused by rancidity, decomposition, fermentation, microbial activity, infestation or chemical taint.